The Very Best of Bonnie Tyler (1993 album)

 The Very Best of Bonnie Tyler is a compilation album by Welsh singer Bonnie Tyler, released on 19 January 1993 by Columbia Records.

 The Very Best of Bonnie Tyler peaked at no. 3 in Germany, where it became one of the best-selling albums of the year.
 It was nominated for Best CD of 1993 in the Female Singers' category at the Bravo Otto Awards, coming in 8th place.
 Due to its commercial success in Europe, Columbia released a second volume in 1994.

-Background
+Background and release

-The Very Best of Bonnie Tyler was released by Columbia, Tyler's previous record label.
-She signed a new deal with Hansa Records in 1990.
-The compilation features selections from Tyler's RCA and CBS/Columbia albums, and her first Hansa album Bitterblue.
-The track list includes "I Can't Leave Your Love Alone", a b-side from Tyler's 1992 single "Where Were You".
+Tyler signed to CBS/Columbia in 1982 and released three albums: Faster Than the Speed of Night (1983), Secret Dreams and Forbidden Fire (1986) and Hide Your Heart (1988).
+The latter album featured recordings of "The Best", "Save Up All Your Tears" and "Don't Turn Around", and each had become hits for other artists by 1993.
+In her autobiography, Tyler expressed her frustration over the release of The Very Best of Bonnie Tyler, describing it as an attempt by Columbia to capitalise on the popularity of those songs.
+She also felt the compilation "overshadowed" her then-current studio album, Angel Heart, which had been released two months earlier.

-The collection out-sold Tyler's then-current studio album Angel Heart.
+The Very Best of Bonnie Tyler was released on 19 January 1993.
+It features selections from Tyler's RCA and CBS/Columbia albums, and some tracks from her first Hansa album, Bitterblue (1991).
+"I Can't Leave Your Love Alone" was marketed as a previously unreleased track, though it did feature as a B-Side from Tyler's 1992 single "Where Were You".